George Asher Hamon

 Milton Primary School

-Regaining strength in due time he again sought to enlist, at first was turned down, but later was passed, and sailed for England in mid 1916.
-The though of being home while men were needed at the front was always tasteful to George Hamon, and he took upon himself the duty he deemed to be his.
+Regaining strength in due time he again sought to enlist, at first was turned down, but later was passed on 4 April 1916, and sailed for England in August 1916.
+The thought of being home while men were needed at the front was always tasteful to George Hamon, and he took upon himself the duty he deemed to be his.

 Sources: Newspaper clipping of the death and letters from the front from the 45th Battalion (no date on clippings).
 Hamon and Harper family members